Showing posts with label Memphis. Show all posts

 2019 July 31, Stitches removed from the right eye, Doctor Salter

-2019 Aug 5, Took Ava to Pre-school to Register
+2019 Aug 5, Took Ava to preschool to register

 2019 Aug 8, Spent the day with old friend Dot Winstead

-2019 Aug 9, Killen Book Store 9-1PM
+2019 August 9, Killen Book Store, 9:00–1:00 P.M.

 2019 Aug 13, Lab work for Pellets and picked up Ava at School

-2019 Aug 14, Receive new passport in mail
+2019 Aug 14, Received new passport in the mail

-2019 Aug 22, Cataract Surgery on left eye Doctor Salter Dinner Walton’s Family Restaurant Huntsville
+2019 Aug 22, Cataract Surgery on left eye, Doctor Salter Dinner, Walton's Family Restaurant, Huntsville

-2019 Aug 29, Recheck on Left eye Doctor Salter Ate lunch at Dave’s & Busters
+2019 Aug 29, Recheck on Left eye, Doctor Salter.
+Ate lunch at Dave's & Buster's

 2019 Sept 9, Grandparents Day at Rogers with Ava Grace(ME, Hubby, and Teresa Clanton)